Pfcpi/Majlis/whatisLeft.md

 ## UX

-- a blue moving line for indicating fetching data below the nav bar.
+- a red line for connectivity err

 ## AjouterPv page